BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-data-quality.md

 ## What it looks like

+User's perception of dataset quality is driven by a number of different factors, such as publisher, publication date, frequency of updates, well-described metadata, complete dataset, clearly presented within the portal.

 Display information relating to:
 + [Clear dataset title](main-content/pages/dataset-details?id=_1-clear-dataset-title)
 + [the organisation that created the dataset](main-content/pages/dataset-details?id=_4-publisher-name)